 Machine translation: Machine translation of text between languages, based on either older statistical methods or newer neural network methods, is a complex, involved topic.
 Today, the most successful and well-known implementations of machine translation are proprietary, because large tech companies have access to both the right expertise and enough data in multiple languages to train successful models for general machine translation.
 Google is one such example, and Google Cloud’s Translation API is again available in R through the googleLanguageR package.

 This book is designed to provide practical guidance and directly applicable knowledge for data scientists and analysts who want to integrate text into their modeling pipelines.

-We assume that the reader is somewhat familiar with R, predictive modeling concepts for non-text data, and the tidyverse family of packages.
+We assume that the reader is somewhat familiar with R, predictive modeling concepts for non-text data, and the tidyverse family of packages (Wickham et al. 2019).
 For users who don’t have this background with tidyverse code, we recommend R for Data Science (Wickham and Grolemund 2017).
 Helpful resources for getting started with modeling and machine learning include a free interactive course developed by one of the authors (JS) and Hands-On Machine Learning with R (Boehmke and Greenwell 2019), as well as An Introduction to Statistical Learning (James et al. 2013).

 We don’t assume an extensive background in text analysis, but Text Mining with R (Silge and Robinson 2017), by one of the authors (JS) and David Robinson, provides helpful skills in exploratory data analysis for text that will promote successful text modeling.
 This book is more advanced than Text Mining with R and will help practitioners use their text data in ways not covered in that book.